-The designated transport routes for OSOM and heavy vehicles are shown in Appendix A: Designated OSOM Transport Routes.
+The designated transport routes for OSOM, including the alternate routes subject to the agreement of the Planning Secretary, and heavy vehicles are shown in Appendix A: Designated OSOM Transport Routes.

 The location and source of construction materials (water, sand, gravel, cement, etc.) will be determined by the chosen contractor prior to and during construction.
 Heavy vehicles are not permitted to access the approved Preferred Transport Route from north of Boorowa.
 In the event that the Development needs to access construction materials located to the north of Boorowa, then an application may be made to the Secretary for Planning to allow heavy (not OSOM) vehicles to access the Site.